gnip/ruby-style-guide/README.md

     # good - no spaces
     "string#{expr}"

-    # ok - arguably more readable
+    # bad
     "string#{ expr }"
     ```

     The first style is extremely more popular and you're generally
     advised to stick with it.
-The second, on the other hand, is
-    (arguably) a bit more readable.
-As with hashes - pick one style
-    and apply it consistently.

 * No spaces after `(`, `[` or before `]`, `)`.